 The first thing you’ll need to decide is where your fire pit will go in your outdoor space.

-Ideally, you’ll want to build an outdoor fire pit on a flat, level surface, like a stone patio, deck, or flat yard.
+Your fire pit must sit on a flat, level surface, such as a patio, deck, or leveled yard.

-For installations on grass and decks, you’ll need to use a non-combustible base underneath the fire pit to prevent radiant heat from transferring to the surfaces and starting a fire.
+If you’re installing your fire pit on a deck, you’ll need to look for a model that’s approved for installation on combustible surfaces and add a non-combustible base underneath the fire pit to prevent radiant heat from transferring to your deck.

-We recommend that your fire pit has at least six feet of clearance around the sides and above the burner area.
+When choosing your fire pit’s final location, make sure it will have at least six feet of clearance around the sides and above the burner.